 Why Trust The Spruce?

 This article was researched and written by Katie Melynn, a freelance writer specializing in home and family products.
-Katie has been writing for The Spruce since 2019.
-She has tried a variety of notebook styles, sticking exclusively with Moleskine for the last four years.
-As a writer and creative writing teacher, she uses a notebook daily for her own ideas as well as working with young writers.
+She has been writing for The Spruce since 2019.
+Melynn has tried a variety of notebook styles, sticking exclusively with Moleskine for the last four years.
+As a writer and creative writing teacher, she uses a notebook daily for her own ideas as well as for working with young writers.